 Deakin University is ranked in the top 2% of universities worldwide, and consistently ranks number one on student satisfaction and employment.
 In Geelong, Australia’s only UNESCO City of Design, local Deakin staff and students have the benefits of capital city living without the congestion and overcrowding.
 The group in which you will sit is uniquely situated within the flow of hospital and clinical life.
 Our students and staff work alongside clinical settings and amongst the increasingly vibrant arts, health, business, and community landscape of Geelong.

-To discuss the project or application requirements, we welcome you to contact Assoc.
+Questions?
+To discuss the project or application requirements, please contact Assoc.
 Prof. Olivia Dean using the below enquiry form.